Winter comes alive at Discovery Harbour

 While we love our furry friends, we are not able to accommodate pets at this special event (service dogs are welcomed of course).
 Thank you for your understanding.

-• Please allocate 15-30 minutes for parking and admissions.
-Parking is available at 93 Jury Drive
+- Please allocate 15-30 minutes for parking and admissions.
+Parking is available at 93 Jury Drive for free.

 93 Jury Drive, Penetanguishene, L9M 1G1